GhostWording/PublicDocumentation/API/Sections/texts.md

 Code for genders are

-* H : a man (example : I have shaven my beard this morning)
+* H : a man
-* F : a woman (example : How do you like my lipstick)
+* F : a woman
-* N : a single person, man, woman or unknow gender (example : I'm hungry)
+* N : a single person, man, woman or unknow gender
-* P : several persons (example : we will be late)
+* P : several persons
-* I : indifferent (example : the weather looks nice)
+* I : indifferent

 In languages such as English, gender compatibility will we mostly determined by the meaning.
 In most other languages the spelling of a sentence will also be different if the text is written by a man or a woman, to a man or to a woman.
 For example in French "I am clever" will be writen "Je suis intelligent" or "Je suis intelligente" depending if the sender is a man or a woman.
 Many English messages will have 4 translations in French and 4 translations in English, depending on the gendere of the sender and the recipient.